LWVPDX presents free community education programs for members and the public, covering current public policy issues across a range of topics.

 • April 2021, Portland Police Bureau: Oversight and Accountability, a panel discussion with people who are working on police accountability, training and legislation.
 View the recording of this discussion here.

-2019-20 programs
+2019-20 Programs

 • September 16, 2019 – Innovations in Public Education, on Monday, September 16, 7 to 8:30 pm, Multnomah County Boardroom, 501 SE Hawthorne.
 View the video recording here.